Dynamics of 3D focusing, energy-critical wave equation with radial data: Soliton resolution of almost non-radiative solutions

 \subsection{Step two}

-In this subsection we show that if Part I holds for a positive integer $n$, then part II also holds.
-It is sufficient to verify the result for a sequence of $c$ converging to zero.
-In fact we may utilize an induction to show this result for $c = \gamma^k c_2$ with $k\geq 0$, where $\gamma = \gamma(n) \in (0,1)$ is a constant.
+In this subsection we assume that Proposition \ref{main tool} holds for a positive integer $n$ and prove a few estimates, which leads to the inequality $|\alpha_{n+1}|/|\alpha_n| \lesssim_n \delta$.
 We first give a lemma, which is a modified version of Lemma \ref{lemma connection}.

 \begin{lemma} Let $\eta$ be the constant in Lemma \ref{lemma connection}.
 There exists an absolute positive constant $\varepsilon_2$ such that if $3 R_2/4 \leq R_1<R_2$ and \begin{itemize} \item $u$ is an exterior solution to (CP1) and $S$ is an exterior solution to the equation